Felix Jaehn celebrates his journey — and Berlin Pride | DW | 28.07.2019

 He shot to fame aged 19.
 Five years later, Felix Jaehn is one of the world's top DJs.
 His new single and recent coming-out as bisexual tell the story of a young man who fought hard to find himself.

 He could be considered the voice of a generation — if he actually sang.
-Felix Jaehn's talent lies in piecing together the many ingredients of a hit.
+But Felix Jaehn's talent rather lies in piecing together the many ingredients of a hit.

 The 24-year-old German DJ travels the globe, playing at the most prestigious locations and music festivals.
 From time to time, he releases a remix or an original track and hits the top of the pop music charts — and makes it seem effortless.